Ashita-23/sparkle-app/README.md

 #Sparkle -- an event organizer website .

 ##following things that I had used in this project.

-.react
+.React

-.css3
+.Css3

-.css mediaQuery
+.Css mediaQuery

-.jsx
+.Jsx

-.functional components
+.Functional components

-.react hooks
+.React hooks

-.mock data api
+.Mock data api

 ##This wedsite is fully responsive ,  Landing page it have following pages :